 6. What should I do if I still have opened but unused records in The Conveyancer?

-- DoProcess will provide credits when a record is created in The Conveyancer and then recreated in Unity.
+- If you have migrated to Unity, Dye & Durham will provide credits when a record is created in The Conveyancer and then recreated in Unity.
 This requires proof of purchase from both applications, which is a list of applicable records.
 These records must be recreated in Unity before retirement.
 Email the lists with a brief explanation to firstname.lastname@example.org.

 7. What should I do if I still have incomplete records in The Conveyancer?

-- If you have records with a closing date after the retirement date, it is strongly recommended that you recreate the matter in Unity and work on it there.
-Please refer to question 6 for directions on how to request a credit for records created in The Conveyancer and then recreated in Unity.
+- If you have records with a closing date after the end of October 2022, it is strongly recommended that you recreate the matter in Unity and work on it there.
+See above for directions on how to request a credit for records created in The Conveyancer and then recreated in Unity.

 - Here are some other suggestions for preparing for retirement when you have incomplete records:

-- Generate lists with information you may require that did not migrate to Unity.
-Remember that during your migration to Unity your contact client data, master templates, letterheads, and more were automatically moved from The Conveyancer to Unity so that information will be available in Unity.
+- Generate lists with information you may require.
+If your firm has migrated to Unity your contact client data, master templates, letterheads, and more were automatically moved from The Conveyancer to Unity so that information will be available in Unity.

-- Generate lists for any new parties that may have been added since your firm’s migration to Unity.
+- Generate lists for any new parties that may have been added since your firm’s migration to Unity (if applicable).

 - Create a list of outstanding undertakings.